-Charred grilled corn with spicy harissa paste flavored with lime, garlic, cumin, and fresh mint.
+Charred grilled corn flavored with spicy harissa paste, lime, garlic, cumin, and fresh mint.

-- 3 tablespoons harissa paste (such as DEA brand)
+- 3 tablespoons (45g) homemade or store-bought harissa paste (such as DEA brand)

 - 1 teaspoon toasted ground cumin